-Liquidation or Dissolution.
-In the event of our proposed winding up, liquidation or dissolution, the administrator will notify participants as soon as practicable and all awards will terminate immediately prior to the consummation of such proposed transaction.
+In the event of the proposed winding up, dissolution or liquidation of us, the Plan Administrator will notify each participant as soon as practicable prior to the effective date of such proposed transaction.
+To the extent it has not been previously exercised or settled, a stock award will terminate immediately prior to the consummation of such proposed action.